You need an internal blogging platform, and a thought choice is ahead of you. What tool to use and how to make a decision?

 On the other hand, a system built only with internal blogging in mind, such as BlogIn, already has built-in search functionality.
 With seamless integration of this feature, it is very easy to locate the info you need.
 All you have to do is type in the keyword or phrase related to the info you’re looking for, and all the posts with such words will appear on the list.
 Easy enough, right?

 When setting up an internal blog, you might want to have some organization system, at least for post categories and team members.

-WordPress have top category and tag system that you can use, and it works excellently.
-Unfortunately when it comes to team organization, it is not that easy to organize people in teams and manage who can see which category of content.
+WordPress has a top category and tag system that you can use, and it works excellently.
+Unfortunately, it is not that easy to organize people in teams and manage who can see which category of content when it comes to team organization.
 Luckily some plugins can help.